Unity-Technologies/DracoUnity/Documentation~/upgrade-guide.md

 Assembly definition `DracoEditor` was renamed to `Draco.Editor`, so make sure you update your references.

+### API changes

-[`DracoMeshLoader`](xref:Draco.DracoMeshLoader) is now obsolete.
-Please use the static [`Draco.DracoDecoder`](xref:Draco.DracoDecoder) and its methods for decoding Draco data from now on (you don't need to create an instance anymore).
+[DracoMeshLoader](xref:Draco.DracoMeshLoader) is now obsolete.
+Please use the [DecodeMesh](xref:Draco.DracoDecoder.DecodeMesh*) methods for decoding Draco data from now on.
+Instead of many individual parameters, [`decodeFlags`](xref:Draco.DecodeFlags) and `attributeIdMap` now encapsulate all settings to fine-tune decoding.
+See [Attribute assignment via Draco identifier](use-case-decoding.md#attribute-assignment-via-draco-identifier) for details about attribute assignment via `attributeIdMap`.

+In similar fashion, instead of many individual encode settings parameters, [QuantizationSettings](xref:Draco.Encode.QuantizationSettings) and [SpeedSettings](xref:Draco.Encode.SpeedSettings) can be passed to [EncodeMesh](xref:Draco.Encode.DracoEncoder.EncodeMesh*).
+The existing overloads have been marked obsolete.

 ### Draco Tools Menu